redtexts/texts/gorter_1918_world_revolution.md

 them to have it.
 The peasants therefore joined forces with the workers.

 Herein lies the great difference between Russia and Western Europe.
-In the West, even in, England and Germany, there are not many propertiless farmers or peasants; and except in a few countries and districts there are not many large estates.
+In the West, even in, England and Germany, there are not many propertyless farmers or peasants; and except in a few countries and districts there are not many large estates.
 On the contrary, in many European countries -- Germany, France, Scandinavia, Holland, Belgium -- middle-sized and